russellmoss/reading/timeseries_confidence_detailed_walkthrough.md

 3. **Uncertainty Bounds:** What's the range of likely outcomes?
 4. **Target Progression:** How should we be tracking against monthly milestones?

-The magic lies in linear interpolation combined with statistical confidence intervals that widen over time.
+The magic lies in linear interpolation combined with statistical confidence intervals that widen over time, plus ensuring all forecasted sources appear even if they have zero actuals.

 ---